 Melbourne's First Dog Show 1864

-The first Dog Show held in Victoria was in 1864.
-But at that time Australia had no dog societies or agricultural magazines interested in recording the pedigrees of the dogs shown.
-So unless the dog was imported from England complete with its English Pedigree, it was entered in the dog show in the call name of 'Jack' or 'Bess' P.U. (parentage unknown), with the breed assigned to them also guesswork.
+Australia's Second Dog Show was held in Victoria in 1864.
+At that time Australia had no dog societies or agricultural magazines interested in recording the pedigrees of the dogs shown.
+So unless the dog was imported from England complete with its English Pedigree, it was entered in the dog show in the call name of 'Jack' or 'Bess' P.U. (parentage unknown), with the breed assigned to them, guesswork.
 For example, in the catalogue of this first dog show, of the 381 dogs entered, 30 of them were designated as crossed breeds!

-The Concept of Stud Books evolves in Australia
+The Concept of Stud Books Begins in Australia

 Japanese Chin 1897

-It would be 48 years after the first dog show was held in Australia before pedigrees in some form of dog registrations would be formalised.
-Being isolated and without experienced Kennel Club administrators to show us the way, unscrupulous dog traders had 48 years to invent pedigrees that attracted big prices!
+Consequently, it was half a century after the first dog show was held in Australia before pedigrees in some form of dog registrations would be formalised.
+Being isolated and without experienced Kennel Club administrators to show us the way, unscrupulous dog traders had half a century to invent pedigrees that attracted big prices!